-Identification of the necessary emissions reductions to prevent a 'linked" upwind state from contributing significantly to downwind air quality problems is outlined as Step 3 in the four-step process.
+Identification of the necessary emissions reductions to prevent a linked upwind state from contributing significantly to downwind air quality problems is outlined as Step 3 in the four-step process.
 EPA analyses thus far have focused on the power sector because this is where the greatest amount of cost-effective reductions of nitrous oxides (NOx) can be achieved.
-Analyses conducted for CSAPR18 and the CSAPR Update19 determined state budgets for electric generating units (EGUs) that correspond to emission levels after accounting for operation of existing pollution controls, emission reductions available at a certain cost threshold, and any additional reductions required to address interstate ozone transport.
-According to the EPA, by conforming to these budgets, a state meets its good neighbor obligations under \$110(a)(2)(D)(i)(I) for the respective ozone NAAQS20.
+Analyses from the CSAPR Update determined state budgets for electric generating units (EGUs) that correspond to emission levels after accounting for operation of existing pollution controls, emission reductions available at a certain cost threshold, and any additional reductions required to address interstate ozone transport.